data-aficionado/OXAIPN/README.md

-The Molecular Signature Associated with Oxaliplatin Induced Peripheral Neuropathy in Colorectal Cancer
+# The Molecular Signature Associated with Oxaliplatin Induced Peripheral Neuropathy in Colorectal Cancer.
+The preprint is here